The University of Missouri-Kansas City School of Science and Engineering has officially rolled out its biomedical engineering program.

 “I plan on getting my graduate degree in prosthetics and going on to be a prosthetist,” Sizemore said.
 "I think that the biomedical engineering degree at UMKC will really help to prepare me with skills in design as well as the medical foundation of my work."
 Sizemore is particularly looking forward to taking 3D printing and design.

-In the future, the program will have a dedicated space in the $100 million Healthcare Innovation and Discovery Building, located at the UMKC Health Sciences Campus.
+In the future, the program will have a dedicated space in the $100 million Healthcare Delivery and Innovation Building, located at the UMKC Health Sciences Campus.
 Construction for that building is expected to begin later this fall, with a projected opening in 2026.